Noaaan/MythicMetals/PATCHNOTES.md

 Ores have recieved new height ranges!
 Be sure to double check your config if you are a modpack creator, or simply delete your old config file to update your ore spawns.
 A deepslate variant of Carmot was added.
-A new debug command was added, which dumps all the height ranges of ores.
+A new debug command was added (`/mythicmetals range everything`), which dumps all the height ranges of ores.
-Various items recieved rarity tweaks.
+Higher tier items recieved some rarity tweaks.
+Palladium was buffed.
+It now (boringly) gives fire resistance, and follows you with firey particles.
+Added recipes for forging ore blocks into ingots.
+Gave Quadrillum some useful industrial recipes.
+Turned Vermiculite into a fertilizer (bone meal).

 # 0.11.0
 Full port to 1.18!